 Where to find it: Diamond Bet Roulette is offered by many Playtech-powered casinos

-The developers from the renowned software studio Playtech have taken the classic casino game and have given it a bit more sparkle in the form of an additional bet.
-Diamond Bet Roulette plays on a wheel with 38 pockets containing numbers 0 through 36 plus one extra special pocket for the Diamond bet.
+Developers at renowned software studio Playtech have taken the classic casino game and added a bit of sparkle with an extra wager.
+Diamond Bet Roulette is played on a wheel with 38 pockets containing numbers 0 through 36 plus one special pocket reserved for the Diamond bet.

-Other than that, this version supports the conventional inside and outside bet types along with a variety of call bets such as Orphelins, Tiers, Voisins, and Neighbors.
-The outer rim of the wheel in Diamond Bet Roulette contains the following multipliers – 15x, 20x, 25x, 30x, 35x, 40x, 45x, 50x, 60x, and 100x.
+Aside from that, the game supports the conventional inside and outside wagers along with a variety of call bets such as Orphelins, Tiers, Voisins, and Neighbors.
+The outer rim of the wheel in Diamond Bet Roulette features the following multipliers: 15x, 20x, 25x, 30x, 35x, 40x, 45x, 50x, 60x, and 100x.

-The multipliers are picked randomly during winning spins but apply only to the Diamond bet.
-The winnings from regular bets are not multiplied.
-The house edge of the game ranges between 4.61% and 7.89%, which slightly takes away from its appeal.
+These multipliers are selected at random during winning spins and apply only to the Diamond bet; winnings from regular bets are not multiplied.
+The house edge ranges between 4.61% and 7.89%, which slightly detracts from the game’s appeal.

 Spread-Bet Roulette